thoughtAddict/kronos-tasks/README.md

 So with that, I decided to create the <em>Kronos Tasks</em> page that you're viewing now.

-## No External Dependencies
+## No External Dependencies or Frameworks

 It's a single file that uses Javascript, HTML, and CSS (Tailwind).

-It'll help create task lists that can be copy/pasted into whatever email app, or document, you use for task updates.
+It'll help create task lists that can then be copy/pasted into whatever email app, or document, you use for your task updates.

 ## License